Real $K$-Theory for $C^*$-Algebras: Just the Facts: The Basics: Real Vector Bundles

 \begin{Def} Suppose that $p: E \to X$ is a real vector bundle of $X$.
-A {\emph{cross-section}} or just {\emph{section}} of the bundle is a continuous function $s: X \to E $ with the property that $ps : X \to X$ is the identity.
-It is {\emph{nowhere zero}} if $s(x) \neq 0 \in E_x$ for every $x \in X$. \end{Def} For example, the trivial bundle $\theta _n \to X$ has $n$ linearly independent nowhere zero sections $s_1,\dots s_n$.
-If a vector bundle has dimension $n$ then it may have anywhere from $0$ to $n$ linearly independent nowhere zero sections.
-It is an easy exercise to show that if it has $n$ linearly independent nowhere zero sections then in fact it is a trivial bundle.
+A {\emph{cross-section}} or {\emph{section}} of the bundle is a continuous function $s: X \to E $ with the property that $ps : X \to X$ is the identity.
+It is {\emph{nowhere zero}} if $s(x) \neq 0 \in E_x$ for every $x \in X$.
+The set of all sections of the real vector bundle $E$ is denoted $\Gamma(E)$. \end{Def} For example, the trivial bundle $\theta _n \to X$ has $n$ linearly independent nowhere zero sections $s_1,\dots s_n$.
+That is, for each $x \in X$, the set of vectors